vikramwable/webshar-hrms/README.md

 - Import this code style at project level in Intellij IDEA.
 - To know more about how to import, please refer https://www.jetbrains.com/help/idea/copying-code-style-settings.html

+## SonarLint recommendation
+- Install SonarLint plugin in your Intellij IDEA
+- It suggests any code smells if any to developer.
+- Before committing your code, make sure that there are not SonarLint code smell warnings and if any your are fixing those.
+- Plugin can be found here: https://plugins.jetbrains.com/plugin/7973-sonarlint

 ## Model design recommendation
 - Whenever new model is introduced, make sure that it is extending `BaseModel`
 - This way it will inherit common functionality such as JPA auditing.